Dorian Gray (2009 film): Plot

-Gray invites Henry to travel the world, but the latter declines, citing his wife's pregnancy.
+Gray invites Henry to travel the world but the latter declines, citing his wife's pregnancy.
 After a 25-year absence, Gray returns to London.
 He stuns everyone at the welcoming party with his unchanged youthful appearance.
 Much to her father's disapproval, Henry's daughter Emily becomes fascinated with Gray.

 Gray's memory of Sibyl resurfaces, making him remorseful.
-He attempts to distance himself from Emily, but he cannot resist her.
+He attempts to distance himself from Emily but he cannot resist her.
 Jim Vane stalks and confronts Gray, only to be killed by an oncoming train in the London Underground.
-While Gray prepares to leave London with Emily, Henry studies old photographs and remembers Gray's off-handed pledge to exchange his soul for eternal youth.
+While Gray prepares to leave London with Emily for America, Henry studies old photographs and remembers Gray's off-handed pledge to exchange his soul for eternal youth.

 Henry obtains a copy of Dorian's attic key.
 In the attic, he discovers Basil's blood-stained scarf.
-Gray confronts and attempts to strangle Henry, but gets distracted by Emily calling to him.
+Gray confronts and attempts to strangle Henry but gets distracted by Emily calling to him.
 Henry knocks him aside and exposes the portrait.
 Horrified at the twisted sight on the canvas, Henry sets it on fire and locks Gray in the attic.
-Emily reaches the attic, but Gray refuses to leave.
+Emily reaches the attic but Gray refuses to leave.
 He confesses his love for her, and Henry drags her out of the burning mansion.
 Gray impales the painting with a fire poker, causing his body to age rapidly before he and the entire mansion are consumed by fire.

 A few months later, following a futile attempt to reconcile with Emily, Henry heads to his attic.
 He looks at the portrait of Gray, which has returned to its original state despite its burned and charred frame.
 The portrait's eyes briefly glow.